screenfluent/sveltekit-indieweb-starter/README.md

-# SvelteKit Portfolio Blog Starter
+# SvelteKit IndieWeb Starter

 > **Note**: This is a work-in-progress SvelteKit port of the [Next.js blog example](https://github.com/vercel/examples/tree/main/solutions/blog) from Vercel's examples repository.

-This is a portfolio site template complete with a blog.
+This is a portfolio site template that embraces IndieWeb principles.
+IndieWeb is a people-focused alternative to the "corporate web", promoting the creation and ownership of your online presence.
+It emphasizes publishing content on your own domain and maintaining control over your data while still participating in the wider social web through standards like Webmentions, Microformats, and IndieAuth.

 Built with:

 - Svelte 5 / SvelteKit 2
 - Bun 1.2